Aayush-Panchasara/Demo/README.md

 # Demo
-This is a demo repo for Git &amp; Github.
+This is a demo repositories for Git &amp; Github.